rtucek/dotfiles/README.md

 ### CPU clock modulation fix

-Dell XPS devices may become slow after system wakeups.
+Some Dell XPS devices may become slow after system wakeups.
 This is due to aggressive [suspend settings in clock modulation settings](https://wiki.archlinux.org/title/Dell_XPS_13_2-in-1_(7390)#Sleep/Suspend_causes_slow_system).

 To fix this issue, add the systemd unit file to